f5devcentral/f5-automation-labs/docs/class1/module2/lab1.rst

 In non-automated environments, the impact of this can be justified.
 However, in automated environments we must always guarantee that the template inputs are the Source-of-Truth for an underlying deployment.
-As a result **Strict Updates should not be disabled**.
+As a result, **Strict Updates should not be disabled**.

 For example, creating an iApp deployment, disabling Strict Updates and then